Quintin1995/K2S-patch-based-knee-segmentation/README.md

 ## Introduction

 The K2S challenge aimed to improve knee MRI segmentation using deep learning on 8x undersampled k-space data, integrating reconstruction and segmentation into an end-to-end approach.

-For details, see the [K2S challenge](https://k2s.grand-challenge.org/) and the [publication](https://doi.org/10.3390/bioengineering10020267).
+For more details, explore the following resources:
+- **[K2S Challenge Website](https://k2s.grand-challenge.org/)**: Information about the challenge, dataset, and participants.
+- **[Publication](https://doi.org/10.3390/bioengineering10020267)**: Full academic paper detailing the challenge and methodologies.
+- **[MICCAI 2022 Presentation (PDF)](figures/K2S-MICCAI-2022-Presentation-Quintin-Stefan.pdf)**: Slides presented at MICCAI 2022, providing an overview of the project and results.

 ### Key Features:
 - **Data Preprocessing:** Transforming raw k-space MRI data into formats suitable for AI models.